-Every year people empty their wallets in order to impress their spouses – I won’t make this a rant about February 14th only because my wife will probably read this !
-Last year, planned Valentine’s Day spending was $103 per person, and that is just for gifts alone!!!
+Every year people empty their wallets in order to impress their spouses – I won’t make this a rant about February 14th only because my wife will probably read this 😉 !
+Most people I know will spend well over $100 for a Valentine’s Day gift.
 Add in dinner, dessert, traveling, lodging, and entertainment, and you’re sure to whip out a credit card just to handle it all!
 Below you will find a few frugal Valentine’s Day ideas to help your wallet feel a little love.

 Frugal Valentine’s Day Ideas:

 There is no rule that says that you have to go out to enjoy a romantic evening!
 You can get all dressed up and have a wonderful, romantic dinner at home.
 If you really want to enjoy the atmosphere of an expensive restaurant, you can have dessert or coffee there, after you enjoy your meal at home!

 Some people love cooking special dinners, but if you think that the prep work may drain you before the evening even begins, just pick up something from a local restaurant.